 - Press center to mute

 - Press up/down to increase/decrease volume.

-- · Press left/right to move to previous/next track.
+- Press left/right to move to previous/next track.

-- Long press to activate Push to Talk.

-Use the 3-way select switch 0 to do the following:
+Use the 3-way select switch (1) to do the following:

 - Press up and down to navigate display screen. - Press center to select.